Women and Children’s Health Research

 The Alberta Children’s Hospital is a world-class pediatric facility, caring for more than 90,000 children and families each year.
-Alberta Children’s Hospital is the largest public hospital for sick children in the prairie provinces, and is located in Calgary, Alberta, Canada.
+Located in Calgary, it’s the largest public hospital for sick children in the prairie provinces.

 Lois Hole Hospital for Women

-The Lois Hole Hospital for Women provides expert patient care for women of all ages and in all stages of life.
-Over 7,000 babies are born in the hospital each year.
-The Lois Hole offers full care for high-risk maternity and obstetrics patients, as well as surgery for ovarian, cervical, and other gynecological cancers.
-It’s also a Canadian leader in new treatments for urogynecologic and pelvic floor disorders.
+The Lois Hole Hospital for Women provides care for women in all stages of life, including care for maternity and obstetrics patients and surgery for ovarian, cervical, and other gynecological cancers.
+It’s also a leader in new treatments for urogynecologic and pelvic floor disorders.

 Stollery Children’s Hospital